in the UK

 39 of the UK’s 50 fastest-growing tech companies and 16 of the UK’s 17 current unicorns, worth over £20 billion in total - including Babylon, Deliveroo, and Monzo - are using AWS.
 A ‘unicorn’ is a private company with a valuation of over $1 billion.
 There are currently around 400 unicorns globally.

-AWS is supporting a growing industry of small tech companies across Britain
+AWS is supporting a growing industry of small tech companies across the UK

 By providing the underlying technology for them to build on, AWS is enabling a new industry of small partner companies that consult on and develop technology solutions for the cloud, located all across the UK.